shapiromatron/hawc/docs/source/development.rst

 Windows
 ~~~~~~~

-Windows requires using anaconda, or miniconda to get requirements.
+Windows requires using anaconda or miniconda to get requirements.

 .. code-block:: bat